 A tiny house in the trees | David Matero

 This tiny house is hidden among the pines along the coast of Maine.
 Called the Tree House, it serves as a playhouse for the owners’ kids and a hangout space for the adults of the family.
-Though not designed for full-time living, it looks like it would make for a great little house if utilities were installed and the interior finished.
+Though not designed for full-time living, it looks like it would make for a great little house if it was insulated and utilities installed.

 The family had wanted to build an actual tree house but the trees on the property were not large enough to hold the structure.
 Instead, architect David Matero supported it on a pier foundation but sited it at the edge of a drop-off, putting the tiny house up in the tree canopy.

 The Tree House has an eye-catching playful roofline with multiple shed roofs.
 The exterior is finished with western red cedar shingles and trim.
 An oil finish was applied to darken the wood and further blend the Tree House into the forest.

 Comfortable window seats invite you to curl up with a book, take a nap, or enjoy the ocean view.
 There is also a table hinged to the wall so it can be folded up out of the way when not needed.
 A ladder takes you up to the sleeping loft with a pair of skylights to give a view of the stars.